 Creation Care Council

-The EMU President will appoint a Vice President from President’s Cabinet and SGA will appoint a student senator to serve as representative.
-The remaining members should consist of one staff person each from Physical Plant and Marketing and Communications, a student chosen by Earthkeepers who ideally is also involved with Sustainable Foods Initiative (SFI), three additional faculty appointed by the Provost’s office representing a wide variety of academic departments, two additional staff members-at-large, and the EMU sustainability coordinator.
+The EMU president will appoint a vice president from the president’s cabinet, and SGA will appoint a student senator to serve as representative.
+The remaining members should consist of one staff person each from Facilities Management and Marketing and Communications, a student chosen by Earthkeepers who ideally is also involved with Sustainable Foods Initiative, three additional faculty appointed by the provost’s office representing a wide variety of academic departments, two additional staff members-at-large, and the EMU sustainability curriculum coordinator.
 An additional at-large member from among graduate students is optional.

-Terms for members are two years except for appointed members of Cabinet and SGA and the sustainability coordinator who is a permanent member of the committee.
+Terms for members are two years except for appointed members of Cabinet and SGA and the sustainability curriculum coordinator, who is a permanent member of the committee.

 - David Evans (associate professor of history and mission, Seminary)

 - Doug Graber Neufeld (director of the Center for Sustainable Climate Solutions and professor of biology)

 - Andy King (Earthkeepers)

 - Jim Leaman (associate professor and chair, MBA)

 - Adriana Rojas (assistant professor of language and literature)